Headlines: What makes a good one?

 The Dark Side of Clickbait

-While the science of crafting engaging headlines has advanced rapidly, it’s also given rise to the phenomenon of clickbait—headlines designed to generate clicks at the expense of accuracy or value.
-A 2023 study found that 62% of readers across generation report feeling false or misleading headlines at least once a week.
+While the science of crafting engaging headlines has advanced rapidly, it's also given rise to the phenomenon of clickbait—headlines designed to generate clicks at the expense of accuracy or value.
+A 2023 study found that 62% of readers report encountering false or misleading headlines at least once a week.

 Clickbait is the junk food of the information diet.
 It might be satisfying in the moment, but it erodes trust and contributes to information fatigue in the long run.

-However, the backlash against clickbait has led to a new trend: “truthful teasing.”
+The backlash against clickbait has led to a new trend: "truthful teasing."
 This approach aims to create intriguing headlines that accurately reflect the content of the article.
-It’s about finding the sweet spot between engagement and integrity.
-The goal is to make the reader click and then feel glad they did.
+It's about finding the sweet spot between engagement and integrity.

 The Role of AI in Headline Creation